An Honest Assessment for Residential Remodelers and Commercial GCs

 How Progress Invoicing Works in Jobber

 For any project in Jobber, you can set up a progress invoicing schedule before work begins.
-The schedule is configured in discussion with your client and can be structured three ways.
-The first is percentage-based — you bill a specific percentage of the total contract at agreed intervals.
-A common structure for a $45,000 remodel might be 25 percent at contract signing (the deposit step), 25 percent at rough-in complete, 25 percent at substantial completion, and 25 percent at final walkthrough sign-off.
-The second is fixed milestone amounts — each invoice is for a specific dollar amount tied to a defined project milestone regardless of what percentage of the contract that represents.
+The schedule can be structured three ways.
+The first is percentage-based — billing a specific percentage of the total contract at agreed intervals.
+A common structure for a $45,000 remodel might be 25 percent at contract signing, 25 percent at rough-in complete, 25 percent at substantial completion, and 25 percent at final walkthrough sign-off.
+The second is fixed milestone amounts — each invoice for a specific dollar amount tied to a defined project milestone.
 The third is time-based — invoicing at fixed calendar intervals, such as monthly billing on longer projects.

 Each progress invoice Jobber generates shows the client the original contract total, the amounts invoiced in prior installments, the current installment being billed, and the remaining balance after this payment.
 This payment history view eliminates the confusion that GCs frequently encounter when clients lose track of what they’ve paid and what they still owe — a common source of friction on remodeling projects that can delay final payments.